phetsims/phet-info/ide/idea/setup.md

 ## Suggestions

-These may not be required, but are settings that other developers have found useful for their coding style.
+These may not be required, but are settings or features that other developers have found useful for their coding style.
 Use at your own risk!

 * View Markdown preview horizontally split instead of
   vertically: `Languages & Frameworks > Markdown > Editor and Preview Panel Layout: Split horizontally`